cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 FW can stop the PWM generation.
 It can be done by the following steps.

-- START bitfield in the REG_TIM[0-3]_CMD is set to '0' and STOP bitfield in the REG_TIM[0-3]_CMD is set to '1', then all the timer and its sub modules are made to inactive state.
+- START bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '0' and STOP bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '1', then all the timer and its sub modules are made to inactive state.

 The counter values will remain the same, and they will not be incremented after the Timer is stopped.
-When T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER remain the same after the STOP timer.
+When Tx_COUNTER bitfields in the respective REG_TIMx_COUNTER CSR (where x = 0 to 3 for Timer0 to Timer3) remain the same after the STOP timer.
 The PWM output will hold the previous value.

 Update the Timer: